 Also worth noting, the reds are not as lightfast as other shades.
 So it might be worth purchasing reds in another brand for any professional work and commissions that you plan to create with this set.

-Arteza is a fairly new brand of student grade art supplies that has grown rapidly and expanded over the past several years.
+Arteza is a fairly new brand of student quality art supplies that has grown rapidly and expanded over the past several years.
 Among their awesome range of products are their watercolors.
 These student-grade pigments come in at a very cheap price but pack a lot of colors and are of decent quality.

 All of Arteza’s products come in vibrant cardboard packaging.
 This set contains two plastic trays with 12 tubes per tray.
 You can easily arrange the shades so that you fit the tubes that you need on a single tray to keep on your workspace, saving you from having to carry the entire set with you.